altsheets/chaincountdown/README.md

 ## docker

-See https://hub.docker.com/r/altsheets/chaincountdown/ and [Dockerfile]; and this is how to start the server:
+See https://hub.docker.com/r/altsheets/chaincountdown/ and [Dockerfile](Dockerfile); and this is how to start the server:

     docker run -p 8888:8888 altsheets/chaincountdown